martaprilmay/arbcalc_demo/README.md

-A Django web app which lets one calculate arbitration fee (including arbitrators fee, administrative fee, registration fee and emergency arbitrator's fee) based on such parameters of a dispute as amount in dispute, number of arbitrators, number of parties and type of procedure.
+A Django web app which lets one calculate arbitration fee (including arbitrators fee, administrative fee, registration fee and emergency arbitrator's fee) based on parameters of a dispute such as its type, amount in dispute, number of arbitrators, number of parties and type of procedure.

 Available at https://www.arbitrationfee.com